Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 The suggested dose of paracetamol for adults and children 12 years and over is:

-- no more than 1g every 4 to 6 hours
+- no more than 1 gram every 4 to 6 hours

-Paracetamol is sold under a variety of brand names.
-This can be confusing and lead to you taking more paracetamol than advised.
+Paracetamol is sold under different brand names.
+This can be confusing and might make you take too much paracetamol.
 Always check the packet before taking any medicine.

 What should I do if I forget to take a dose of paracetamol?